plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     98	-150.816306	36.534843	27.359325	0.000000	66.563262	19.823546	24.944519	63.940577	31.074092	0.250048	0.249750	0.250304	0.249898
     99	-150.712705	37.316351	27.260833	0.000000	64.364694	20.107653	25.004246	60.945163	31.658536	0.250030	0.249779	0.250272	0.249919

-**Before doing anything else,  rename the file** _pelly.txt.Log.txt_ to _ml-dependent.txt_ so that it will not be overwritten the next time you run BayesTraits.
+:large_blue_diamond: **Before doing anything else,  rename the file** _pelly.txt.Log.txt_ to _ml-dependent.txt_ so that it will not be overwritten the next time you run BayesTraits.

     mv pelly.txt.Log.txt ml-dependent.txt